 I will also say, that as a child of divorce myself, what I was dealing with was minimal in comparison to what I had put my dad’s girlfriends through.
 I figured this was a well deserved dose of karma.

-But karma or not, it was my responsibility, as an adult to react accordingly.
+But karma or not, as an adult, it was my responsibility to react accordingly.

 So, I took another approach.
 I made the conscious decision to take a step back in the everyday parenting.